 Jennifer is a PhD candidate at Glasgow Caledonian University.
 She began her PhD in October 2016 on a studentship project exploring mental health in twentieth century Scotland.
 Her research compares the experiences of soldiers and civilians co-residing in Scottish district asylums, 1914-1934.
 She previously completed an MSc in Historical Studies with an emphasis on health histories at the University of Strathclyde.

 Her research interests include medicine, mental health and healthcare, gender and class in health histories, institutional economies and military history.
-Jennifer is currently an intern for the Conservation Directorate within Historic Environment Scotland.
+Jennifer is currently workin with the Conservation Directorate within Historic Environment Scotland.

 Iain is a PhD candidate at the University of Strathclyde.
 He is currently researching/writing the first medical history of acne and the controversial treatment, Accutane.
 Funded by the Wellcome Trust, his project is entitled : 'A Face to Die For: Acne, Accutane and the Quest for Perfect Skin 1950s-Present'.
 He is interested in speaking to and recording the memories of people who lived through and actually suffered from acne and/or were prescribe the drug as treatment during this period.